The top 10 transferable skills for your CV

 Digital skills

 Digital literacy is an increasingly sought-after skill in modern workplaces.
 This is often categorised as a hard skill, but illustrating competency in the realm of the digital doesn’t have to manifest itself in official certification.
-Even just being able to navigate Microsoft, social media, and email etiquette will encourage confidence in essential workplace skills.
+Even just being able to navigate Microsoft, social media, email etiquette and understand how to use AI software like ChatGPT will encourage confidence in essential workplace skills.

 Problem solving